 11. Plan for major expenses

 Consider any significant expenses you anticipate in the coming year, such as home repairs, medical costs, or a vacation.
-Start saving for these expenses now to avoid financial strain later.
+Start saving for these expenses now to help avoid financial strain later.

 Expense planning tips: